facebookresearch/theseus/experiments/evaluation/README.md

 This folder contains scripts for evaluating `theseus`'s components.
 These scripts should be run from the root folder of the repository.
+The following scripts are available, with reference to corresponding figure in our white paper:

+ - `vectorization_ablation.sh`: Runs pose graph optimization with synthetic data with or without cost function vectorization (Fig. 1).
+ - `pose_graph_synthetic.sh`: Same as above, but can change linear solver and problem size (Fig. 2).
+ - `pose_graph_cube.sh`: Same as above, but using the cube data for Ceres comparison (Fig. 3).
+ - `backward_modes_tactile.sh`: Runs tactile state estimation with different backward modes (Fig. 4).

 Some other relevant files to look at: